friendtech33-DAO/ft33-docs/docs/technical/02_contract-docs/modules/RANGE/OlympusRange.md

-Olympus Range data storage module
+friendtech33 Range data storage module

-*The Olympus Range contract stores information about the Olympus Range market operations status.
+*The friendtech33 Range contract stores information about the friendtech33 Range market operations status.
 It provides a standard interface for Range data, including range prices and capacities of each range side.
-The data provided by this contract is used by the Olympus Range Operator to perform market operations.
-The Olympus Range Data is updated each epoch by the Olympus Range Operator contract.*
+The data provided by this contract is used by the friendtech33 Range Operator to perform market operations.
+The friendtech33 Range Data is updated each epoch by the friendtech33 Range Operator contract.*

 ## Methods